 Enter a comma separated list of post, page or custom post type IDs.
 This is a global setting and will be excluded from all popular post lists.

 Comma separated list of category names.
 The field above has an autocomplete so simply start typing in the starting letters and it will prompt you with options.
 Does not support tags or custom taxonomies.

 Enter the title of the popular post list.
-You can use basic HTML code for this.
-This title is placed at the top of the popular post lists.
+You can use basic HTML code in this field.
+This title is placed before the list of popular posts.

 Display either a blank output or alternatively display a custom message.

 Enter the custom text that will be displayed if the second option is selected above